Aboulomania

 Aboulomania (from Greek a– 'without' and boulē 'will') is a mental disorder in which the patient displays pathological indecisiveness.
+The term was created in 1883 by the neurologist William Alexander Hammond, who defined it as: ‘a form of insanity characterised by an inertness, torpor, or paralysis of the will’.
 It is typically associated with anxiety, stress, depression, and mental anguish, severely affecting one's ability to function socially.
+In extreme cases, difficulties arising from the disorder can lead to suicide.
 Although many people are indecisive at times, it is rarely to the extent of obsession.

 The part of the brain that is tied to making rational choices, the prefrontal cortex, can hold several pieces of information at any given time.
 This may quickly overwhelm somebody when trying to make decisions, regardless of the importance of that decision.
 They may come up with reasons that their decisions will turn out badly, causing them to over-analyze every situation critically in a classic case of paralysis by analysis.
 Lack of information, valuation difficulty, and outcome uncertainty can become an obsession for those with aboulomania.

-Researchers speculate extremely authoritarian or overprotective parenting can lead to the development of aboulomania.
-They believe the disorder is a result of overinvolvement and intrusive behaviours.
-The caretakers who have caused this extreme dependency may have rewarded loyalty and punished the child or patient for independence.
-It is thought the family of the diagnosed might also be neglectful or avoid expressing emotions in order to demonstrate properly defined relational roles in the family.
+Although it is a recognised and diagnosable mental disorder, aboulomania is not recognised by the Diagnostic and Statistical Manual of Mental disorders (DSM-5).

+Symptoms

+Aboulomania is characterised by great indecision and an inability to, or difficulty in, making any kind of choice in a person's daily life.
+This significantly affects functioning, specifically the ability to function socially, making it difficult to maintain family and personal relationships.

+There is a significant overlap between the symptoms of aboulomania and obsessive compulsive disorder (OCD).
+With pathological doubt and significant impairment in decision-making being prevalent across both conditions.
+Many OCD patients can be considered to have a form of pathological indecision, which is also displayed in aboulomania patients.